Prestigious British independent school North London Collegiate School (NLCS) opened in Dubai in September 2017, the brand’s first in the Middle East.

 (The IB) Is the most consistent curriculum in the world… for us it is a really easy decision to make.”

 In addition to offering the core IB curriculum, NLCS Dubai will also offer a range of other subjects and extra-curricular activities.
-This will include offering Mandarin, alongside other modern languages from 2018/19 and an extensive range of academic, artistic and sporting pursuits, ranging from taekwondo to horse riding, to fencing and sailing.
-Additional languages are being added from September 2019, including German, Korean, French and Spanish.
+This will include offering Mandarin, alongside German initially and other modern languages from 2018/19 as well as an extensive range of academic, artistic and sporting pursuits, ranging from taekwondo to horse riding, to fencing and sailing.
+Additional languages are expected to be added from September 2019, including Korean, French and Spanish.

 The academic programme extends well beyond the classroom and NLCS offers academic societies and after school clubs, such as Economics club, Literature Society and MUN.
 Most activities are covered by the School fees however any activities offered by outside providers such as taekwondo, skiing, sailing and horse riding incur an additional cost.